reginPekin/Methods_Learner/README.md

   <img alt='Wrong answer' src='https://i.ibb.co/F4GnB2g/lose-1.gif' width='600px'>
 </p>

-If you have difficulty with the exercise, you can see a hint or even answer to the task. </br>
+If you'll have difficulty with the exercise, you could see a hint or even an answer to the task. </br>

 <p align = "middle">
   <img alt='answers' src='https://i.ibb.co/tm6q4xB/answers.gif' width='600px'>